 Faculty may request funds for a sabbatical or replacement costs for course releases, contingent on approval of the department chair and/or dean at the faculty’s institution.
 (See below for more details)

 The maximum amount of each award is $30,000.
 Due to the competitive selection process, the final amount awarded may vary and may not match the requested amount.
-Most grants will be between $5,000 to $15,000.
+Most grant awards will be between $5,000 to $15,000.
 All grant funds must be spent by June 30, 2024.
 The final report will be due July 30, 2024.

 APARRI strives to create a robust intellectual community; therefore, all grant awardees are required to fully participate in at least one APARRI conference within the grant period to share their project activities and/or present a summary of their deliverables.
 Grantees may include the cost of attending the APARRI conference in their funding requests.